OctopusDeploy/blog/blog/2018-10/deploying-teamcity-to-kubernetes/index.md

 ![](deployment_summary_section_volume.png "width=500")

 ### Deployment
-Alright, time for another deployment!
+All right, time for another deployment!
 It doesn't take too long to create the volume.
 And it should show the deployment was successful.

 ![](octopus_deploy_successful_volume_deployment.png "width=500")